20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Graphicriver)

-This clever business card leaves your clients with your contact information as well as a promotional item to carry with them to promote your business.
-The key cutout in the middle of the metal card can be punched out and added to a keychain, which will continue to market your business whenever it is seen.
-The additional catchy and inspirational slogan of “Opening new doors” is a hopeful tagline for new homebuyers who are purchasing a home.
+Why we like it: This clever business card leaves your clients with your contact information and a promotional item to carry with them to promote your business.
+The key cut-out in the middle of the metal card can be punched out and added to a keychain, which will continue to market your company whenever it is seen.
+The additional catchy and inspirational slogan of “Opening new doors” is a hopeful tagline for new homebuyers purchasing a home.

 12. Add Your Headshot